juliandescottes/mockato/README.md

 =====================

 Mockato is a mocking library, shamelessly inspired by Mockito.
-It was designed to help me write tests for Aria Templates.
+It was designed to help me write unit tests for Aria Templates.
-However looking back now I'm not sure that this kind of mocking is really extremely helpful in JavaScript.
-The API is too heavily linked to Java and doesn't really take advantage of the dynamic nature of JS.

 Using Mockato